The Chase Australia: Transmissions

-The Chase Australia airs at 5:00 p.m. on weeknights in most markets, however, on the Gold Coast it airs at 4:30 pm due to Seven Gold Coast News airing at 5:30 p.m.
-It also airs at 4:30 in all of Regional and Remote Western Australia because of GWN7 Local News broadcasting statewide except Perth at 5:30 p.m.
+The Chase Australia airs at 5:00 pm on weeknights in all markets, except in Regional and Remote Western Australia where it airs at 4:30pm because of 7 WA News broadcasting statewide except Perth at 5:30 pm.
 Until July 2021, episodes have typically been repeated on Fridays from March 2016 and Thursdays from October 2019.
 Occasionally Wednesdays sees repeat episodes.
-Episodes have also aired at 7:30 p.m. on 10 January and 13 January 2016, and on Sundays at 5:00 p.m. in February 2016.
-Two of the My Kitchen Rules specials aired at 7:30 p.m in February 2017, with the remaining two airing at 5:00 p.m..
+Episodes have also aired at 7:30 pm on 10 January and 13 January 2016, and on Sundays at 5:00 pm in February 2016.
+Two of the My Kitchen Rules specials aired at 7:30 pm in February 2017, with the remaining two airing at 5:00 pm.

 International transmissions

 In New Zealand, episodes of The Chase Australia originally aired weekly on TVNZ 1 and now airs on TVNZ Duke.
 On 14 March 2016, The Chase Australia began airing on UK TV channel Challenge, also available in Ireland, but this has since stopped.